carpentries-incubator/singulairty-introduction/_episodes/07-singularity-images-building.md

 ---
-title: "Building Singularity images"
+title: "Building Apptainer images"
 teaching: 30
 exercises: 30
 questions:
-- "How do I create my own Singularity images?"
+- "How do I create my own Apptainer images?"
 objectives:
-- "Understand the different Singularity container file formats."
+- "Understand the different Apptainer container file formats."
-- "Understand how to build and share your own Singularity containers."
+- "Understand how to build and share your own Apptainer containers."
 keypoints:
-- "Singularity definition files are used to define the build process and configuration for an image."
+- "Apptainer definition files are used to define the build process and configuration for an image."
-- "Singularity's Docker container provides a way to build images on a platform where Singularity is not installed but Docker is available."
+- "Apptainer's Docker container provides a way to build images on a platform where Apptainer is not installed but Docker is available."
-- "Existing images from remote registries such as Docker Hub and Singularity Hub can be used as a base for creating new Singularity images."
+- "Existing images from remote registries such as Docker Hub and Apptainer Hub can be used as a base for creating new Apptainer images."
 ---

-## Building Singularity images
+## Building Apptainer images

 ### Introduction

-As a platform that is widely used in the scientific/research software and HPC communities, Singularity provides great support for reproducibility.
-If you build a Singularity image for some scientific software, it's likely that you and/or others will want to be able to reproduce exactly the same environment again.
+As a platform that is widely used in the scientific/research software and HPC communities, Apptainer provides great support for reproducibility.
+If you build a Apptainer image for some scientific software, it's likely that you and/or others will want to be able to reproduce exactly the same environment again.
 Maybe you want to verify the results of the code or provide a means that others can use to verify the results to support a paper or report.
 Maybe you're making a tool available to others and want to ensure that they have exactly the right version/configuration of the code.

-Similarly to Docker and many other modern software tools, Singularity follows the "Configuration as code" approach and a container configuration can be stored in a file which can then be committed to your version control system alongside other code.
+Similarly to Docker and many other modern software tools, Apptainer follows the "Configuration as code" approach and a container configuration can be stored in a file which can then be committed to your version control system alongside other code.
 Assuming it is suitably configured, this file can then be used by you or other individuals (or by automated build tools) to reproduce a container with the same configuration at some point in the future.

 ### Different approaches to building images

-There are various approaches to building Singularity images.
+There are various approaches to building Apptainer images.
 We highlight two different approaches here and focus on one of them:

  - _Building within a sandbox:_ You can build a container interactively within a sandbox environment.
 This means you get a shell within the container environment and install and configure packages and code as you wish before exiting the sandbox and converting it into a container image.
-- _Building from a [Singularity Definition File](https://sylabs.io/guides/3.5/user-guide/build_a_container.html#creating-writable-sandbox-directories)_: This is Singularity's equivalent to building a Docker container from a `Dockerfile` and we'll discuss this approach in this section.
+- _Building from a [Apptainer Definition File](https://sylabs.io/guides/3.5/user-guide/build_a_container.html#creating-writable-sandbox-directories)_: This is Apptainer's equivalent to building a Docker container from a `Dockerfile` and we'll discuss this approach in this section.

-You can take a look at Singularity's "[Build a Container](https://sylabs.io/guides/3.5/user-guide/build_a_container.html)" documentation for more details on different approaches to building containers.
+You can take a look at Apptainer's "[Build a Container](https://sylabs.io/guides/3.5/user-guide/build_a_container.html)" documentation for more details on different approaches to building containers.

-> ## Why look at Singularity Definition Files?
+> ## Why look at Apptainer Definition Files?
 > Why do you think we might be looking at the _definition file approach_ here rather than the _sandbox approach_?
 >
 > > ## Discussion